I need urgent help

 If there is an immediate risk to life

-If you can travel, you can also get urgent support by visiting an emergency department (hospital A&E).
+If you can travel safely, you can also go to your nearest emergency department (A&E).

 Having a difficult time?